openforcefield/openff-interchange/docs/using/intro.md

 force fields for the same system, and supports a simple workflow for force field modification.

-Converting in the reverse direction is not a goal of the project; Interchange is not intended to provide general conversions between molecular mechanics codes.
+Converting in the reverse direction is a long term goal of the project.

-This is because individual MM codes each represent the same chemical system in different ways, and the information, especially metadata, required to safely and robustly convert is often not present in simulation input files.
-If arbitrary conversion is required, consider [ParmEd].
+(interchange_units)=
 ## Units in Interchange

 As a best practice, Interchange always associates explicit units with numerical